Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Results

 For this part, we used K-fold CV instead of the usual LOOCV to evaluate the model performances\footnote{This only concerns the outer-loop, we kept LOOCV for the inner-loop.} under the constraint of having fewer learning data.
 This step also gives an indication about the ability of our model to generalise to new, unseen data.
 We believe that if the model trained only by using half of the data performs almost the same as the model trained on the entire data-set it may suggest that the model trained on the entire data-set may obtain similar results on a data-set that are double the size of ours (Under the assumptions that we have no covariate shift, for more details see \cite{Quinonero-Candela2022-ot}).\\

-Table.\ref{tab:result 5-fold} reports the accuracies obtained using a 5-fold CV procedure where the learning-set is about $80\,\%$ of the entire data-set size.
+Table \ref{tab:result 5-fold} reports the accuracies obtained using a 5-fold CV procedure where the learning-set is about $80\,\%$ of the entire data-set size.
 Table.\ref{tab:result 2-fold} reports the accuracies obtained using a 2-fold CV procedure where the learning-set is about $50\,\%$ of the data-set size.
-For both 5-fold and 2-fold CV we repeated the random partitioning $100\,000$ times.
-The resulting test accuracy of these $100\,000$ repetitions is shown in Figure \ref{fig:densities}, furthermore, the $5\!-\!th$ percentile is also marked indicating that the accuracy of our model is above the indicated value in $95\,\%$ of the cases.
+For both 5-fold and 2-fold CV the random partitioning were repeated $30\,000$ times.\\ From the tables \ref{tab:result with vote}, \ref{tab:result 5-fold}, and \ref{tab:result 2-fold} we can observe that the accuracies obtained on the learning and validation sets have not changed significantly, but their variance increases as the learning-set gets smaller.
+Regarding the test accuracy, it decreased for the case of individual channels and for the voting strategy as the learning-set gets smaller which is expected as less information is present in the learning-set.
+However, the decrease in accuracy is not substantial, which demonstrates the robustness of our approach, which is mainly due to the utilization of only two well-separable features.\\

-From the tables \ref{tab:result with vote}, \ref{tab:result 5-fold} and \ref{tab:result 2-fold} we can observe that the accuracies obtained on the training-set have not changed significantly, but their variance increases as the learning-set gets smaller.
-The same applies to the validation accuracy, but with a slight decrease in accuracy.
-Regarding test accuracy, it dropped for the case of individual channels and for the voting strategy as the learning-set gets smaller.
-This accuracy drop is not very big, which demonstrates the robustness of our approach, which is mainly due to the fact that we use only two features that are well separable.
+The test accuracy of the $30\,000$ repetitions is shown in Figure \ref{fig:densities} with the $5\!-\!th$ percentile marked.
+This indicates that the accuracy of the model is above the indicated value in $95\,\%$ of the cases.